 Ralph founded the Computer Law Section of the Fairfax Bar Association in 1986 and served as its Chairman for eight years.
 He served on the Board of Directors of the D.C.
 Computer Law Forum for five years, including one term as President.

-Ralph served on the Executive Board of the Friends of Oakton Library including two terms as President, and has served on the Advisory Board of the Vic Braden Tennis Neurology Research Institute.
+Ralph served on the Executive Board of the Friends of Oakton Library including two terms as President, and on the Advisory Board of the Vic Braden Tennis Neurology Research Institute.

 Ralph lectured frequently and taught continuing legal education programs on various aspects of computer law and, for several years, taught the intellectual property segment of a course on government contracting and computer law for the University of Virginia Continuing Education Center.
 He also taught, with another attorney, two-day seminars on software licensing at locations in the Washington, D.C. area and California.